Skip to content

 NGA's position statement on curriculum

-While the headteacher/CEO is responsible for ensuring effective teaching and learning on a day to day basis, the governing board has a key role in ensuring that the school/trust’s curriculum offer is broad and balanced such that pupils are well prepared for the next stage of their education and adult life.
-As far as possible it should meet the needs of all pupils in the school/trust whether that is an academic or vocational offer.
+While the headteacher/CEO is responsible for ensuring effective teaching and learning on a day-to-day basis, the governing board has a key role in ensuring that the school/trust’s curriculum offer is broad and balanced such that pupils are well prepared for the next stage of their education and adult life.
+As a result, NGA have been calling for reform of the national curriculum to better emphasise practical skills and non-core subjects, while improving inclusivity for all pupil groups, including those with SEND.

 Those governing should also ensure that due emphasis is placed on the responsibility for providing social, moral, spiritual and cultural education that prepares pupils for the opportunities, responsibilities and experiences of adult life.
 This includes the provision of personal, social, health and economic (PSHE) education and relationships and sex education.